Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Investigating object recognition in VLMs

 \subsection{Method: logit lens for visual tokens}

-It is a good way to visualize the geometry of visual representations via representation similarity, while relying solely on the metric in the linear space is insufficient, as shown in Figure \ref{fig: act_map} and \ref{fig: act_map_sim}.
+It is a good way to visualize the geometry of visual representations via representation similarity, while relying solely on the metric in the linear space is insufficient.
+This is because the semantics within an individual visual token becomes increasingly complex in deeper ViT layers, due to the interaction between visual tokens via self-attention (see Figure \ref{fig: act_map} and \ref{fig: act_map_sim} in Appendix \ref{appn: sim}).
+Thus, the semantics of visual tokens cannot simply be investigated using metrics such as cosine similarity.
 Logit lens is introduced to study the model behaviors from the view of activations \citep{logitlens}.
 It applies the unembedding matrix $W_{U} \in \mathbb{R}^{D \times |\mathcal{V}|}$ to an activation in order to extract semantic information from it, where $\mathcal{V}$ is the vocabulary of the language model.
 In VLM, we can apply $W_{U}$ directly to the image representations and get the text tokens corresponding to the image patches:

 where $w_{i}^{V}$ is the decoded text token for image patch $p_{i}$, and $H^{l^{\prime}}=(v_{1}^{l^{\prime}}, ..., v_{N_{V}}^{l^{\prime}})$ is visual part in the output of the $l^{\prime}$-th layer in the LLM. \cite{tokenmap, logitlens_hallucination} found that the text tokens contain rich semantic information related to their corresponding image areas.
 To interpret image processing in details, we inspect ViT layer by layer.
 For the $l$-th ViT layer, we (1) delete the ViT layers after the $l$-th ViT layer and (2) apply logit lens to the outputs of the $l^{\prime}$-th LLM layer.
 In practice, the value of $l^{\prime}$ is 25 in LLaVA-1.5-7B and 32 in Qwen2.5-VL-7B, as the emergence of the meaningful tokens is the most significant in these layers (see Appendix \ref{appn: token map}).
 Thus, we actually create a family of functions $\mathcal{F}=\{f_{l}\}_{l=1}^{L^{V}}$ that map the image patches $P$ to their corresponding text tokens ($f_{l}: P \rightarrow W^{V,l}$) and reflect the dynamic process of object detection via natural language.